broadinstitute/wfl/docs/md/logging.md

    - Why delegate? clojure.tools.logging is just a bunch of macros, it finds something to delegate to at runtime
    - Why SLF4J?
-Jetty already uses it, so configuring it ourselves helps keep it quiet, and it can delegate to Logback, which is stuck on our classpath
+Jetty already uses it, so configuring it ourselves helps keep it quiet
-   - Why not Logback directly?
-Logback is an SLF4J implementation but clojure.tools.logging doesn't support it directly
+   - Why not Log4j 2 directly?
+SLF4J is brought in by Jetty and will complain if we don't include it in our chain of delegation anywhere
-3. SLF4J delegates to Logback
+3. SLF4J delegates to Log4j 2
    - Why delegate?
 SLF4J is an opinionated facade that still needs something to delegate to
-   - Why Logback?
-Liquibase, another dependency, makes the mistake (in SLF4J's eyes) of including a SLF4J *implementation*, which means we have to use it because SLF4J delegates via ServiceLoader only
+   - Why Log4j 2?
+It is a fair default implementation: highly configurable, well-tested, well-supported

 Even without making our own wrapper around clojure.tools.logging, we have a lot of flexibility.
-Suppose Liquibase removes their dependency on Logback: we could simply slot in another SLF4J implementation in our dependencies and SLF4J would pick it up, or we could remove SLF4J entirely and add something else supported by clojure.tools.logging like
+Suppose Jetty removes their dependency on SLF4J: we could remove our own dependency on SLF4J and clojure.tools.logging would immediately begin interacting directly with Log4j 2.